Kirill-Bugaev/noxkvm/README.md

 ```
 In example above I bound ALT+1 to local machine and ALT+2 to my notebook.
 Note that
 entry with single `hosts = "root"` should always be present in config, without it
-you couldn't switch keyboard and mouse devices to local machine back.
+you couldn't switch keyboard and mouse to local machine back.

 That is.
 You can specify as many key bindings as you want.
 You can even specify same keys
 for multiple machines (hosts).
 In this case keyboard and mouse will work on all hosts
 simultaneously.
 Just funny feature :).

 One more thing.
 If `getkeys.lua` has detected your keyboard and mouse wrong automatically,
-specify device handlers found with `cat /proc/bus/input/devices` in `./config/server.lua`
-and switch off autodetect
+specify device handlers found with `cat /proc/bus/input/devices` and switch off autodetect
 ```lua
 local autodetect     = false
 local kb_dev         = "/dev/input/event16"